CSCfi/allas-cli-utils/help/a-put.md

                             which the data is uploaded.

 -p, --project <project_ID>  Upload data into buckets of the defined
-                            project in stead of the currently
+                            project instead of the currently
                             configured project.

 -o, --object <object_name>  Define a name for the new object to be
                             created.

--S, --s3cmd                 Use S3 protocol in stead of swift protocol
+-S, --s3cmd                 Use S3 protocol instead of swift protocol
                             for upload.

 -n, --nc                    Do not compress the data that will be uploaded.